June Shannon Appears To Be Missing Her Front Teeth In Latest ‘From Not To Hot’ Clip

 The couple was arrested in March of this year for possession of crack cocaine and paraphernalia while at an Alabama gas station.
 In a clip from the upcoming show, June’s family tries in vain to reach out to the ailing reality star as she continues to spiral downward.

-June was charged by the courts with a felony for possession of a controlled substance and a misdemeanor for possession of drug paraphernalia.
+June was charged with a felony for possession of a controlled substance, and with a misdemeanor for possession of drug paraphernalia.
 The Blast reported she could face one year in prison if convicted.

-The Shannon/Thompson family first burst into the public consciousness as the stars of their own reality series Here Comes Honey Boo Boo on TLC.
+The Shannon/Thompson family first burst into the public consciousness as the stars of their own reality series, Here Comes Honey Boo Boo, on TLC.
 The show premiered on August 8, 2012, and ended on August 14, 2014.
 TLC canceled the series after four seasons, after rumors of Shannon dating a man who was a registered sex offender arose.

-The family returned to television on WETv in the series Mama June: From Not to Hot, which detailed the transformation of June Shannon and her weight loss of over 300lbs.
+The family returned to television — on We TV — in the series Mama June: From Not to Hot, which detailed the transformation of June Shannon, chronicling her weight loss of over 300 lbs.

 June Shannon is a mother to Alana Thompson, Lauryn “Pumpkin” Shannon, Jessica “Chubbs” Shannon, and Anna “Chickadee” Shannon (now Anna Cardwell).

 From Not to Hot: The Road to Intervention airs Friday, May 24 at 9 p.m.
-EST on WETv.
+EST on We TV.